SSinghalCovalience/SpringBoot_Microservices_Demo/README.md

 # Microservices Application
-This is a microservices application built with Spring Boot.
+This is a microservices application built with Spring Boot -3.0.6 and java - 17.
 It consists of the following services:

 # Config Server
 The Config Server provides a centralized configuration for all the microservices.
 It is implemented using Spring Cloud Config Server.